GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 This new property also adds the ability to set aspect ratio to `auto`, where "replaced elements with an intrinsic aspect ratio use that aspect ratio; otherwise the box has no preferred aspect ratio."
-If both `auto` and a `<ratio>` are specified together, the preferred aspect ratio is the specified ratio of `width` / `height` unless it is a [replaced element](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element) with an intrinsic aspect ratio, in which case that aspect ratio is used instead.
+If both `auto` and a `<ratio>` are specified together, the preferred aspect ratio is the specified ratio of `width` divided by `height` unless it is a [replaced element](https://developer.mozilla.org/en-US/docs/Web/CSS/Replaced_element) with an intrinsic aspect ratio, in which case that aspect ratio is used instead.